Welcome to the Psychology Department at Beloit College!

 - Hailey Stevenson '16, is at George Williams College of Aurora University, working toward an MSW.

-- Austin Brockmann ’17, is fully-funded to attend Oregon State University's College of Public Health and Human Sciences.
+- Austin Brockmann ’17, is attending Oregon State University's College of Public Health and Human Sciences.
 He will pursue an MS/PhD in Human Development and an MPH in Biostatistics.

-- Madeleine Ipsen ’17, will attend Webster University in Vienna, Austria, to study counseling psychology.
+- Madeleine Ipsen ’17, is attending Webster University in Vienna, Austria, to study counseling psychology.

 Other News From Alums